theupdateframework/taps/tap4.md

 The map file contains a dictionary that holds two keys, "repositories" and "mapping."

-The value of the "repositories" key is another dictionary.
+The value of the "repositories" key is another dictionary that lists the URLs for a set of repositories.
 Each key in this dictionary is a _repository name_, and its value is a list of URLs.
 The repository name also corresponds to the name of the local directory on the